How to Boot Your Mac from a USB Drive (Complete Guide)

 Create Bootable macOS Ventura Installer

-How to Boot Your Mac from a USB Stick or External USB Drive
+How to Boot Your Mac from a USB Drive

 1. Shut down your Mac.
 Save the files you're editing, then click the Apple menu > Shut Down.